Fifa ban: India football body suspension deals blow to women players

 "FIFA is in constant constructive contact with the Ministry of Youth Affairs and Sports in India and is hopeful that a positive outcome to the case may still be achieved," the statement added.

-Over 23.4 million people watch football in India, according to a survey by media consulting firm Ormax.
+More than 23 million people watch football in India, according to a recent survey by media consulting firm Ormax.
 The sport is hugely popular in states such as Kerala and West Bengal, which also have local clubs.

-Though cricket still remains the most popular sport, viewership has been steadily rising for other games as well.

 Amisha Khan, a football fan from the southern city of Bangalore, hopes that FIFA will rethink its decision.